jelena-rota/ibm-project/README.md

 # Coursera_Capstone
-This is a repository for Capstone Project (Jupyter) Notebook
+This is a repository for the Capstone Project (Jupyter) Notebook